splunk/PEAK/similarity_comp_via_euclidean_distance/README.md

    - **Unsupervised Learning** to cluster and visualize extension in **3-D Scatterplot**,
    - **Euclidean Distance** as a **composite similarity score**.

-This threat hunting workflow is described in greater detail on the <a href="https://www.splunk.com/en_us/blog/tag/surge.html">Splunk SURGe</a> Security Research blog.
+This threat hunting workflow is described in greater detail on the <a href="https://www.splunk.com/en_us/blog/tag/surge.html">Splunk SURGe</a> Security Research blog, and is intended to be used to explore the Chrome Extension Web Store data, or re-purposed as a means to assess similarity between data points in 3-dimensional space.